 A History of It's All About Bees!
 Wendy & Margi Fletcher.

-1930's: Our beekeeping history actually dates back to the 1930's when Margi's Grandfather Rexroat, a "jack of all trades", kept bees in Homer, Nebraska.
+1930's: Fletcher beekeeping history actually dates back to the 1930's when Margi's Grandfather Rexroat, a "jack of all trades", kept his bees in Homer, Nebraska.
 Sugar rationing during World War II created an even bigger demand for honey.

 1940's: Meanwhile Margi's other Grandfather, Pete Madison, had a produce farm by Dakota City, Nebraska and a store where they sold anything they could grow, catch or hunt.
 Homemade baked goods, jams and pickles lined the shelves as well.

-1972: We started beekeeping.
+1972: The Fletcher's started beekeeping.
 Four families together bought an existing commercial migratory beekeeping operation in Storm Lake, Iowa and moved headquarters several times over the years, but settled in Omaha, Nebraska which has always been "home".

 2014: We expanded again, tripling the size of our shop.
 We are now enjoying our new space, filling it with a wide variety of bee-themed merchandise (basically anything with a bee on it).
 In addition to our homemade food and body care products, you can find practical, affordable gifts: cups, honey pots, key chains, books, tea towels, bags, toys, baskets, and tea accessories, just to name a few.
 And of course, we sell tea to go with many kinds of honey that we make.